 In Oracle, there is a one-to-one relationship between a database user and a schema.
 A schema is not a separate entity.
-An Actuate PostgreSQL installation also requires this one-to-one relationship between a database user and a schema for consistency.
+An Actuate DB2, PostgreSQL, or SQL Server installation also requires this one-to-one relationship between a database user and a schema for consistency.